Emerging Trends in Federated Learning: From Model Fusion to Federated X Learning: Federated X Learning

-Transfer learning focuses on transferring knowledge from one particular problem to another, and it has also been integrated into federated learning to construct a model from two datasets with different samples and feature spaces~\cite{yang2019federated}.
+Transfer learning focuses on transferring knowledge from one particular problem to another, and it has also been integrated into federated learning to construct a model from two datasets with different samples and feature spaces~\cite{yang2019federated, tan2023heterogeneity}.
 Liu et al.~\cite{liu2020secure} formulated the Federated Transfer Learning (FTL) to solve the problem that traditional federated learning falters when datasets do not share sufficient common features or samples.
+In this paper, it assumes existing two domains $A$ and $B$ across different parties and formulate the objective function as:

-The authors also enhance the security with homomorphic encryption and secret sharing.
+where $\theta_A$ and $\theta_B$ are the model parameters in these two domains while $\phi(\cdot)$ represents the transformation function that projects data into a unified feature space. $\ell_1$ and $\ell_2$ are logistic loss and alignment loss, respectively. $\gamma$ and $\lambda$ are tuneable hyper-parameters.
+The authors also enhanced the security with homomorphic encryption and secret sharing.
 In real-world applications, FedSteg~\cite{yang2020fedsteg} applies federated transfer learning for secure image steganalysis to detect hidden information.
 Alawad et al.~\cite{alawad2020privacy} utilized federated transfer learning without sharing vocabulary for privacy-preserving NLP applications for cancer registries.

+To deal with the widely existing overlapping data insufficiency problem across clients, \citet{feng2022semi} proposed a Semi-Supervised Federated Heterogeneous Transfer Learning (SFHTL) framework that leverages unlabeled non-overlapping samples to reduce model overfitting.
+Compared with existing FTL methods, SFHTL can better expand the training set to improve the performance of the local model.

+Federated transfer learning can be widely used in various real-world applications, including intrusion detection~\cite{wang2022efficient}, smart healthcare~\cite{chen2020fedhealth}, crack detection~\cite{jin2023fedcrack}, etc. It allows the knowledge learned within one specific domain to be transferred to another different domain, especially when there are no sufficient common features across these domains.